-A Big Life Board is a collage of images and words representing child’s dreams, goals, things, and people that matter to them.
+A Big Life Board is a collage of images and words representing a child’s dreams, goals, things, and people that matter to them.

 Creating a Big Life Board helps children learn how to set goals, visualize their dreams, and stay focused on reaching their goals.
 This positive activity will boost their self-confidence, exercise their creativity, and encourage trying new things.